DSN Pre Workout Review

 Caffeine is a stimulant, found in the seeds and leaves of several plants, most popularly coffee beans, cocoa beans, and tea leaves.
 Several reports suggest that caffeine can increase endurance and energy levels during physical activity, also promoting greater cognitive functionality (Sokmen et al 2008).

-L-arginine is an amino acid which has been linked to increased athletic performance, and healthy circulation.
-It helps the body build protein, and also works as a vasodilator (Nagaya et al 2001) – find out you protein needs with this macro calculator.
+L-arginine is an amino acid that has been linked to increased athletic performance, and healthy circulation.
+It helps the body build protein, and also works as a vasodilator (Nagaya et al 2001) – find out your protein needs with this macro calculator.

 Another B vitamin, Niacin (Vitamin B3), also helps increase energy levels by metabolizing food into energy the body can use.
 It is associated with increased circulation, nervous system health, skin health, and vision (Ehrilch 2015).

 Vitamin B6 is another vitamin found in protein-rich foods, such as salmon, chicken, and beans.
 It helps the body to break down fat and protein as it is consumed, and transform them into energy.
 This promotes the creation of lean muscle tissue, as well as naturally increasing energy levels (Ehlrich 2015).